 In 2011, the American Suppressor Association formed with one primary goal in mind: remove suppressors from the purview of the National Firearms Act.
 For years, we worked behind the scenes in Washington, D.C. to set the stage for Rep. Salmon’s Hearing Protection Act of 2015 (H.R.
-3799).
+3799, S. 59).
 Following Rep. Salmon’s retirement from the legislature, the bill has gained new primary sponsors who have reintroduced it.

 On January 9, 2017, Rep. Jeff Duncan and Rep. John Carter reintroduced the Duncan-Carter Hearing Protection Act of 2017 (H.R.
 367), to cut through the red tape on owning firearm suppressors.
-The Duncan-Carter Hearing Protection Act will remove suppressors from the scope of the National Firearms Act (NFA), replacing the outdated federal transfer process with an instantaneous National Instant Criminal Background Check (NICS).
-The bill also includes a provision to refund the $200 transfer tax to applicants who purchase a suppressor after October 22, 2015, which was the original date of introduction.
+Senator Mike Crapo also reintroduced the Hearing Protection Act (S.59) in the Senate.
+The Hearing Protection Act will remove suppressors from the scope of the National Firearms Act (NFA), replacing the outdated federal transfer process with an instantaneous National Instant Criminal Background Check (NICS).
+The bill also includes a tax credit provision for the $200 transfer tax on any suppressor purchased after October 22, 2015, which was the original date of introduction.
 In stark contrast, many countries in Europe place no regulations on their purchase, possession, or use.

 As we fight for our right to shoot quietly, we need your help to make sure our voice is heard loud and clear on Capitol Hill.
 Please take the time to fill out the form below so that you can send an email to your Representatives and Senators to let them know that you support the Hearing Protection Act.